Macquarie River rafts

 The EPA has appointed a contractor to complete the works which commenced on 8 April 2024.
 All works are being conducted in a manner that is safe to human health and the environment.

-Where native woody debris is over 300mm in diameter or 3m in length it is not being removed entirely from the river (in line with Department of Primary Industry’s snag guidelines) but is being tethered to the bank to assist with bank stabilisation and preserving aquatic habitats.
+Where native woody debris is over 300mm in diameter and 3m in length it is not being removed entirely from the river (in line with Department of Primary Industry’s snag guidelines) but is being tethered to the bank to assist with bank stabilisation and preserving aquatic habitats.

 Water monitoring upstream and downstream of rafts is being conducted during the works and immediately after the work.